Azure Video Indexer release notes

 • Media Services resources were moved between subscriptions

-To fix the account configuration, in the Azure Video Indexer website, navigate to Settings > Account tab (as owner).
+To fix the account configuration, in the Azure AI Video Indexer website, navigate to Settings > Account tab (as owner).

 Configure the custom vision account

-Configure the custom vision account on paid accounts using the Azure Video Indexer website (previously, this was only supported by API).
-To do that, sign in to the Azure Video Indexer website, choose Model Customization > <model> > Configure.
+Configure the custom vision account on paid accounts using the Azure AI Video Indexer website (previously, this was only supported by API).
+To do that, sign in to the Azure AI Video Indexer website, choose Model Customization > <model> > Configure.

 Scenes, shots and keyframes – now in one insight pane